Linear Maximum Margin Classifier for Learning from Uncertain Data: Proposed Approach

-As stated above, the covariance matrix of each training random vector describes its uncertainty, and as the covariance matrix approaches to the zero matrix, the certainty increases.
-At the extreme, as $\Sigma_i\to\mathbf{0}$, after applying function analysis, (\ref{eq:g_i}) yields $1-y_i(\mathbf{w}\cdot\mathbf{x}_i+b)$, which is the hinge loss function used in the standard SVM formulation \cite{vapnik1998statistical,burges1998tutorial,hastie2004entire}.
-That implies that the proposed formulation is a generalization of the standard SVM; the two classifiers are equivalent when the covariance matrices tend to the zero matrix\footnote{A zero covariance matrix exists due to the well known property that the set of symmetric positive definite matrices is a convex cone with vertex at zero.}.
+Let us note that the covariance matrix of each training example describes the uncertainty around the corresponding mean; that is, as the covariance matrix approaches the zero matrix, the certainty increases.
+At the extreme\footnote{A zero covariance matrix exists due to the well known property that the set of symmetric positive definite matrices is a convex cone with vertex at zero.}, as $\Sigma\to\mathbf{0}$, the proposed loss converges to the hinge loss function used in the standard SVM formulation~\cite{hastie2004entire}.
+This implies that the proposed formulation is a generalization of the standard SVM; the two classifiers are equivalent when the covariance matrices tend to the zero matrix.